tewhatuora/api-standards/docs/api-development/Asynchronous APIs/03-MessageTypes.md

 Note that this is not an exhaustive list of all possible message types, but these are considered most relevant to the use cases in the New Zealand Health Sector.

-## Message headers
+## Message header fields

 Message headers, referred to as message metadata in some implementations, is used to store information about the message.
+Message headers enable Message Broker implementations to perform actions such as routing and logging without needing to inspect the full message payload.
+API Consumers and Message Producers can also use these for the similar purposes.

+When using the [CloudEvents](./06-APIDesignandDocumentation.md#cloudevents) specification when describing event data, metadata is referred to as [Context Attributes](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md#context-attributes).
+Some context attributes are mandatory to conform to the specification - `id`, `source` and `specversion` and `type`, each with further constraints and data types.
+Dependent on the particular [protocol/s](./04-Protocols.md) used for message transport, the corresponding CloudEvents protocol binding defines how the CloudEvent is bound to the protocols's transform frame.

+For example, in the [CloudEvents MQTT Protocol Binding](https://github.com/cloudevents/spec/blob/main/cloudevents/bindings/mqtt-protocol-binding.md#2-use-of-cloudevents-attributes) the `datacontenttype` attribute is mapped to the MQTT PUBLISH `Content Type` field.
+The [CloudEvents HTTP Protocol Binding](https://github.com/cloudevents/spec/blob/main/cloudevents/bindings/http-protocol-binding.md#21-datacontenttype-attribute) maps attributes to HTTP headers prefixed by `ce-` - for example `ce-id` for the `id` context attribute.

+When using FHIR Subscriptions, the framework supports the use of the [R4 - Subscription.channel.header](https://www.hl7.org/fhir/r4/subscription-definitions.html#Subscription.channel.header) or the [R5 - Subscription.parameter](https://hl7.org/fhir/subscription-definitions.html#Subscription.parameter) for API Consumer defined headers.

 ### Suggested headers

+When not following a specification that defines mandatory event metadata such as CloudEvents, the below are suggested as a minimal set of headers which allow all parties in the integration to reliably troubleshoot and log interactions.

 | Header name   | Value example | Description |
 | ----------- | ----------- | --- |